apache/dubbo-js/packages/dubbo-express/README.md

 http.createServer(app).listen(8080);
 ```

-With that server running, you can make requests with any gRPC-web or Connect client.
+With that server running, you can make requests with any gRPC-web or Dubbo client.

-`curl` with the Connect protocol:
+`curl` with the Dubbo protocol:

 ```bash
 curl \